 In relation to the developing situation in Poland, the ENCJ emphasises the importance of the executive respecting the independence of the judiciary, and only undertaking reforms to the justice system after meaningful consultation with the Council for the Judiciary and the judges themselves.

 The General Assembly also welcomed two new Members; the Greek Supreme Judicial Council of the Civil and Penal Justice and the Greek Supreme Judicial Council of the Administrative Justice, and elected Nuria Díaz Abad as the new President for a mandate of two years.

 2015 The General Assembly met in The Hague and was hosted by the Dutch Raad voor de rechtspraak.
 The general themes was "promoting effective justice systems".
-Ms Vera Jourova gave a keynote speech as wel as Ms Eleanor sharoston, Advocate-General in the Court of Justice of the EU.
+Ms Vera Jourova gave a keynote speech as well as Ms Eleanor Sharston, Advocate-General in the Court of Justice of the EU.